borgestrand/sdr-widget/AW_readme.txt

 We are currently (August 2012) experiencing noise in foobar2000 some times when the time bar is pulled back and forth.
 This is being debugged.
 We are not experiencing noise in J-River Media Center.
 If you experience any kind of noise, do not hesitate to contact the Audio Widget mailing list.
+UPDATE: As of October, 2012 firmware updates seem to have reduced noise.
+Still, if you hear unexpected signals, let the developers know!